tromp/cuckoo/README.md

 ranging over {1,2,4,8}, and further assume a high-end Intel Core i7 or Xeon and recent gcc compiler with regular flags as in my Makefile.

+On April 11, 2025 I received a submission from Stephan Theisgen to claim this bounty, providing me with access to his <a href="https://github.com/StephanTheisgen">splean</a> github repo.
+This contains not only the required implementation, but also an extremely detailed write-up of the task, Dave Andersen's sampling suggestion, the solution approach, pseudo code for all the steps involved, an analysis of the amount of number of hashes to be computed, parameter selection, memory requirements and of various data structure candidates and their selection, code testing, and validation.
+And it came with over a dozen references.
+A wortwhile submission to the Journal of PoW Algorithms, if there were such a publication.

+The code quality matched that of the documentation.
+After finally gaining access to a high-end Linux box, and with Stephan's help in using the appropriate compile-time defines for my desired benching runs, I was able to verify the claimed performance.

+My estimate of memory deficient solvers incurring "at least one order of magnitude extra slowdown" turned out to be overly pessimistic.
+It looks to be closer to half an order of magnitude for this well optimized solver.

+What does this mean for the feasibility of small memory ASICs?
+As Stephan's analysis showed, a "tiny" ASIC with only N/k bits of memory needs to hash each edge roughly (k+1000) times to find the cycle in a graph containing one, while the lean miner needs to hash each edge less than 6 times.
+That will make the tiny ASIC use far more electricity per solution, quickly wiping out the cost benefit of using negligible memory.
+Cuckatoo Cycle thus remains a "Proof of SRAM".

+Congratulations to Stephan for winning the bounty, paid out on April 30.

 GPU Cuckatoo32 Speedup Bounty
 ------------------
 $10000 for an open source Cuckatoo32 solver that achieves 1.2 gps on an NVIDIA 4070Ti or 1 gps on an AMD RX 6900 XT with minimal cycle-loss.